Squid Fishing UK |11 tips for jigging at midnight

 #5 Not catching fish?
 It could be a sign of squid

-When the squid arrive in an area, you will stop catching fish.
-Small pollack and pouting hug the kelp even closer.
-Wrasse disappear into hidden crevices.
-The bass vanish because they know a more serious predator has arrived.
-Squid are far more intelligent than fish and often arrive in huge ‘squads’, which are pretty intimidating to other life forms that can’t outpace the lightning jet-propulsion of these creatures.
+When the squid arrive in an area, fish catching will cease.
+Small pollack and pouting cling even closer to the kelp.
+Wrasse retreat into hidden crevices.
+The bass disappear, aware that a more formidable predator has arrived.
+Squid, far more intelligent than fish, often arrive in large ‘squads’.
+These squads are quite intimidating to other life forms.
+These creatures cannot outpace the lightning-fast jet-propulsion of the squid.

 Another strategy is simply to always have a few squid jigs with you, just in case they show up.
-If you hook a squid and lose it on regular lures, you can whack out your squid jig on whatever rod you have with you and be in for a great chance at catching one.
+If you hook a squid and lose it on regular lures, you can whack out your squid jig on whatever rod you have with you and be in for a good chance.

 #4 Best squid jigs

 Squid are best targeted with squid jigs with the use of bright lights to draw them in.
 Size is probably more important than colour, with smaller squid being easier to catch on smaller lures.
-The rate at which the lure sinks is also a factor, because in deeper water you will need squid jigs that can plumb the depths fast.
-Otherwise when you ‘jig’ your lure upwards, it will take too long to fall back down into the area of water you want to be in.
-With the right lures, they are quite easy to catch when they’re there, so catching them is primarily a location and timing challenge.
+The rate at which the lure sinks is also a factor.
+You will need squid jigs that can plumb the depths fast in deeper water.
+Otherwise, when you ‘jig’ your lure upwards, it will take too long to fall back down.
+Your jig ends up spending less time in what Americans call the ‘strike zone’.
+With the right lures, they are easy to catch when they’re there.
+Catching them is primarily a location and timing challenge.

 #3 The UK squid fishing season runs from August to January

-The suction power of one tentacle is such that even a few of the suckers on the end of one limb can support the whole body weight of a squid out of the water.
-It can dangle from your finger with one leg, essentially, which means that you can’t easily get them off you even if you want to.
-In the water, you would have no chance of escaping a giant squid if it wanted you, probably not even a smaller squid.
+The suction power of a single tentacle is so strong that a few suckers at the end of one limb can support the entire body weight of a squid out of water.
+Essentially, a squid can dangle from your finger with one leg.
+This means that removing them from you is not easy, even if you wish to do so.
+In water, escaping a giant squid, if it desired you, would be impossible.

 #2 One squid means many squid